 Od-Cohen, Y. (2004).
-The contribution of the interpersonal dimension to the quality of the teachers’ instruction, Ph.D.
-England: APU University.
-(Hebrew)
+The contribution of the interpersonal dimension to the quality of the teachers’ instruction (Unpublished doctoral dissertation).
+APU University, U.K. (Hebrew)

 Panso, S. (1995).
-Content knowledge of profession and content knowledge of pedagogy in the training of teaching, Ph.D.
-Dissertation, Haifa: Technion.
+Content knowledge of profession and content knowledge of pedagogy in the training of teaching (Unpublished doctoral dissertation).
+Technion, Haifa, Israel.
 (Hebrew)

 Rubin, S. (1991).
 On significant instruction and critical moments in the development of the instructed, Conversations, 196-220.
 (Hebrew)